 To reduce the associated costs, at ImmuniWeb we offer our customers a Virtual Application (VA) technology to securely test their internal web applications and APIs from remote.

-Recent development of penetration testing industry brings some innovative approaches to application penetration testing techniques.
+Recent development of security penetration testing brings some innovative approaches to application iot penetration testing techniques.
 Given the growing complexity and variability of modern threat landscape, it is essential to elaborate a risk-based testing approach, covering specific threat actors and intrusion techniques.
-For the purposes of such threat-aware penetration testing, Red Team is formed of several skilled penetration testers.
+For the purposes of such threat-aware penetration testing services, Red Team is formed of several skilled penetration testers.
 Their core mission is to develop and deploy a well-though intrusion scenario that a specific group of cybercriminals will likely try in case of a targeted attack or Advanced Persistent Threat (APT).
 Contrariwise, Blue Team is composed of security analysts in charge of detecting and stopping intrusions in real time.
 When the latter is uninformed about upcoming activities of the Red Team, such methodology is sometimes called double-blind penetration testing.
 This type of testing helps better understand whether organization is ready to apprehend foreseeable cyber-attacks in timely, efficient and effective manner.